daostack/dao-strategies/README.md

 yarn chain
 ```

-Open another terminal and run
+If you want to run tests, open another terminal and run

 ```
 yarn test